-Villamanta took an active part in the Victorian Law Reform Commission's review of the laws in Victoria about Guardianship and Administration.
 These laws are very important to our constituents because they can be used to take away people's rights to make their own decisions.
-We will monitor the implementation and effect of the new legislation when it eventually comes into effect.
+We will monitor the implementation and effect of the new legislation.

 The National Disability Insurance Scheme (NDIS) and the National Disability Insurance Agency (NDIA)